SyncfusionExamples/WPF-Diagram-Examples/Samples/Stencil/StencilCustomCommands/README.md

 # Stencil with Custom Commands
 This repository contains sample which shows how can we Add or Remove commands from the Stencil's Command Manager.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: https://help.syncfusion.com/wpf/diagram/stencil